 That then becomes the optimised version you keep.
 Simple.

-This is a simpler approach whereby two versions of the page are created – usually the existing page, and an improved page.
-Both are randomly served to customers on a cycling basis, and their conversion is tracked.
-If the improved page has higher conversion, then it’s on the right track.
+This is a simpler approach whereby two versions of the page are created – usually the existing design, and an improved design.
+Both are randomly served to users on a cycling basis, and their conversion is tracked.
+If the improved design has higher conversion, it’s on the right track.

 Even if you have no specific optimisation tools available, we can easily help you to improve your conversion – as long as you are tracking it.
 And if you aren’t tracking it, we can help you set that up, too.